wesen1/SCgemamod/README.md

 save logfile in other place or create own logfile (=> create new logfile every day)

 .45| :
 	send irc to chat and send ingame chat to irc (of all servers/ server ports) !ignoreirc : players can ignore irc chat to avoid spam

 AoX| :
 	add sent maps to random maprot
 	!randomrot  (de/activate random maprot) for moderator and admins

 Gema Avenger :
     save timestring with record

+Gema Central :
+if people call votes to kick/ban/force someone (votes with target cn) then voteend no if target cn has a higher level than cn who called the vote

 my ideas :
-		if people call votes to kick/ban/force someone (votes with target cn) then voteend no if target cn has a higher level than cn who called the vote unlockall() / reset_locked ()
+	unlockall() / reset_locked ()
 	anti spam (chat and sendmap)
 	save every record, don't overwrite in case of hackers using same names like existing records, so you can restore the old records when the hacked one is deleted add "invalid arguments" error message to every command make everything working with an empty server too (for example maptop) delservermap (mapname)
 	delfromrandomrot (mapname)

 current bugs:
 	can't vote that often : players can not vote very often